-Florida pond fishing has to be one of the more relaxing and at the same time one of the most exciting ways to catch bass in Florida.
-Once successful at pond fishing it promotes you to all other levels of fishing.
+Florida pond fishing has to be one of the more relaxing and, simultaneously, one of the most exciting ways to catch bass in Florida.
+Once successful at pond fishing, it promotes you to all other levels of fishing.
 You could even say Pond fishing is the ground ruts of fishing.

-You have to approach pond fishing is a little different than fishing with buddies who fish from boats.
+You have to approach pond fishing differently than with buddies who fish from boats.
 Let’s look at a few key points.

 When approaching the shoreline, you should make an effort to be quiet.
-A quiet approach will help prevent fish in close proximity to your location from spooking off.
-You need to minimize your shadow that is cast on the water, so take notice of the direction of the sun.
-A sun to your back will allow you to see in the water better, but at the same time cast a shadow on the water.
-Your shadow spooks fish as the bass will think you are a predator such as a feeding bird or other shoreline feeder.
+A quiet approach will help prevent fish close to your location from spooking off.
+You need to minimize your shadow cast on the water, so take notice of the sun’s direction.
+A sun on your back will allow you to see in the water better while casting a shadow on the water.
+Your shadow spooks fish as the bass will think you are a predator, such as a feeding bird or other shoreline feeder.

-Use more subtle lures such as plastic worms, soft jerkbaits and Rapalas.
-The pond bass are more easily spooked in some cases then lake bass and noisy baits at times do not work as well as settle baits.
-You can catch catfish, bluegill, crappie and largemouth bass.
+Use more subtle lures such as plastic worms, soft jerkbaits, and Rapalas.
+The pond bass is more easily spooked in some cases than lake bass, and noisy baits sometimes do not work as well as settle baits.
+You can catch catfish, bluegill, crappie, and largemouth bass.

-Cast to any visible structure mutable times, in most cases structure is very limited in ponds.
-Bass will relate to any type of structure they can find.
-Work the open water with some type of slow lure so you can find the depth of the pond as well as if there is any structure.
-A 6″ rubber worm works well for this if you happen to feel a structure that is not visible on your retrieve.
+Cast to any visible structure mutable times; in most cases, the structure is very limited in ponds.
+Bass will relate to any structure they can find.
+Work the open water with some slow lure so you can find the pond’s depth and if there is any structure.
+A 6″ rubber worm works well if you feel a structure is not visible on your retrieve.
 Work this area thoroughly before moving on to other parts of the lake.
-If you get bit on a structure, once you feel no other bites are available there, leave for a few minutes and come back.
-I most cases the fish will regroup.
+If you get bit on a structure, once you feel no other bites are available, leave for a few minutes and come back.
+In most cases, the fish will regroup.